 - Very-Low-Density Lipoprotein (VLDL) – This carries the largest concentration of fat cells (triglycerides) and contributes to the overall size of LDL cholesterol.

 - High-Density Lipoprotein (HDL) – Also referred to as “good” cholesterol, HDL cleans of leftover cholesterol particles and transports them back to the liver.

 Anyone who is interested in one of our high cholesterol clinical trials should know that the level of participation does vary depending on the study protocol.
 Participating in a clinical trial in Birmingham, AL may only require agreeing to let our researchers have a copy of your test results– most will require a little more involvement than that.

 All participants will be compensated for time and travel, and any study related care.
 The following are all provided free of charge:

 - Laboratory services

 Read more posts about High Cholesterol on the Achieve Clinical Blog.

-Current High Cholesterol Clinical Trials
+High Cholesterol Clinical Trials in Birmingham, AL